divyakraman/Single-Image-Unsupervised-Hyperspectral-Reconstruction/README.md

 The paper can be found at 'Unsupervised Single Image Hyperspectral Reconstruction.pdf'.

 This repository contains the code for the project.
-The code is heavily borrowed from https://github.com/DmitryUlyanov/deep-image-prior.
+The utils folder is borrowed from https://github.com/DmitryUlyanov/deep-image-prior.
+The data files and the code for the forward mapping which converts hyperspectral to RGB is borrowed from https://personalpages.manchester.ac.uk/staff/d.h.foster/Tutorial_HSI2RGB/Tutorial_HSI2RGB.html.
+The code for the forward mapping to convert hyperspectral to CASSI is borrowed from https://github.com/nishi951/hyperspectral-cs.